SoumikBarua/Gramming/README.md

 ## Getting Started

-This app uses Firebase to run a social networking app.
+This app uses Firebase to run a simple social networking app.
 This app utilizes Cocoapods to integrate Firebase SDK libraries.
 Firebase Authentication is used to allow users to sign-in using either Facebook or email login.
 Firebase Realtime Database is used to structure data used in the app and finally Firebase Storage is used to upload and download images.

 ## App Walkthrough GIF